-Proteins composed of chains of amino acids, hundreds of links long.
+Proteins are composed of chains of amino acids, hundreds of links long.
 During the study, scientists changed the sequence of the first few amino acids by thinking it would not affect protein expression, but instead, it increased protein expression by 300%.
-They then started to get detail insights on why that happened.
+They then started to get detailed insights into why that happened.

 Scientists observed that the different versions of green fluorescent protein varied a thousandfold from the dimmest to the brightest.
 This indicates a large difference in the amount of protein produced.